woman writing at white desk with a white blouse

 Text- How to Live Your Identity in Christ Picture- woman looking out over the water

 I believe this is one of the most important questions Christians should ask themselves.
-The answer to it alone can unlock our journey to having a full and abundant relationship with God.
-First and foremost, we have to understand how we currently see our identity.
-Is wrapped up in what the world says?
-The kind of house we live in?
-The type of car we drive?
-The clothes we wear?
+The answer to it alone can unlock our journey to having a full and abundant life in Christ.

-• Through restoration in a life lived on purpose and for the glory of God.
+• Through restoration with God, and a life that’s to be lived for the glory of God.
+(2 Corinthians 5:17)

-Within these components we can clearly see where our identity comes from and how it should be lived through Christ.
-When we embrace where we were, dead in our sin, and the transformation that happens once we accept God’s gift of grace, we should live free and filled with joy.
+When we embrace where we were, dead in our sin, and the transformation that happens once we accept God’s gift of grace, we are able to walk in God’s freedom.

 woman writing in planner with white puffy sleeved shirt